Sceptre/sceptre-cdk-handler/README.md

 handler.
 You will need to ensure that any user or role executing these commands has proper permissions for these operations.

+### Sceptre Management of the CDK Bootstrap

+To optionally manage the CDK bootstrap CloudFormation template and stack with Sceptre, the bootstrap template can be generated using the AWS CDK CLI: `cdk bootstrap --show-template > cdk-bootstrap.yaml`.
+This can be deployed into a stack using the standard Sceptre process.
+Note: the stack needs to be called `CDKToolkit` so the `stack_name` property of the Sceptre config needs to specify this.

 ### Example Sceptre CDK Stack

 [sceptre-example](sceptre-example)